flow-io/flow-sum/README.md

 flow-sum
 ========

-Writable stream which returns the summation of streamed numeric data.
+Transform stream which returns the summation of streamed numeric data.

 ## Installation